ret2jazzy/SnCrawler/README.md

 Of-course there are a lot of other crawlers available on the internet(Burp being the best imo), but they all have the problem of duplicate parameters, which sometimes puts them in a positing of infinite crawling

-For eg, All of us bug hunters face URLs like site.com/?id=1, and the ?id parameter can have a huge amount of values, it could go upto ?id=99999 or more.
+For eg, All of us have to face URLs like site.com/?id=1, and the ?id parameter can have a huge amount of values, it could go upto ?id=99999 or more.
 Other crawlers would visit every single of those pages, treating each of them as a unique URL, which sometimes might generate a shitload of traffic, and an infinite crawling(which slows down overall crawling).

 For that specific reason, I wrote this crawler which will detect duplicate parameters, and only visit a unique parameter once.
 Thus, it can crawl very large websites in a matter of minutes.